kozmoai/glent-backstage-plugins/README.md

-This repo contains the Backstage plugins created and maintained by [Glint](https://glint.io).
-Glint is a SaaS Backstage solution.
+This repo contains the Backstage plugins created and maintained by [Kozmo](https://kozmo.io).
+Kozmo is a SaaS Backstage solution.

 Amongst others, the following plugins can be found within this repo: